Another post from years ago...

 It's entirely unclear to me why she tells me such incredibly personal things.

-"Paul and I had a fight the other night over some girl on the cover of his Maxim.
+"Paul and I had a fight the other night over some girl with fake boobs we saw at the gym.
 I was like, 'But she's all fake.'
 And he was like, 'Yeah, but she's hot.'
 Don't move, I'm gonna zap an oil gland."

 I stare at the ceiling and grit my teeth and try to ignore the hissing sound my skin's making.